hoopers-club/hoopers/src/pages/posts/frontpage/frontpage.md

   Our goal is to bring the community back to the streets and inspire the next generation of hoopers to fall in love with our game.<br/> <br/>

   Check our projects and learn more about their stories.
-productName: Summer Collection 2022
+productName: Hoopers Essentials
-productPrice: 18
+productPrice: 0
 productDescription: >-
   Created by the urban artist João Varela, this streetwear collection is full of vibrant colors and bold designs.
 Plus: it brings you the voices of the game!